A Mental Model of LLMs for Engineers Who Crave Simplicity Instead of Hype

 Builders using LLMs as core technology who need clarity before scaling ideas, teams, or narratives.

-• Separate real capability from demo magic
+• Separate real capability from demo magic so that customers don't churn

-• Avoid building products on misunderstood assumptions
+• Avoid building products on misunderstood assumptions that result in negative ROI

-• Communicate honestly with investors, customers, and teams
+• Communicate honestly with investors, customers, and teams so that they know you can take a lead in the AI race

 Data Science & ML Leaders